 It is nevertheless true that the lives of many or most of a billion

 children now living in developing countries will be cut short by global

 warming.
 Readers who don't believe that have some work to do.
 Go to the

-IPCC homepage and read in detail about the modern world's most
+read in detail about the modern world's most

 already have a hunger problem when population increases at the same